vardan1010/Upto-third-semester/README.md

 # Upto-third-semester
-This is my second repository and is about the codes that I coded till my third semester.
+This is my second repository and all my practices till my third semester.